thesarahmeister/workshops/workshops/gitVCS2/slides.md

 [^gitserver]: Or <http://BitBucket.org>

+# Create a GitHub account #

-# Live coding -- add in push/pull #
+# Live coding -- Create git repo from scratch #

-# Main Exercise -- incorporate a collaborative exercise #
+# Main Exercise -- Collaborate on a project #

 . . .

 1. Create a git repository in a new folder to practice in
 2. Create a SAS (or R) file to run analyses on the dataset `sashelp.fish` (SAS) or `airquality` (R)
-3. Output the dataset into a `csv` file
-4. Save your work to the git repository
-5. Find the means and run an ANOVA on the dataset
+3. Find the means and run an ANOVA on the dataset (or simpler stuff)
-6. Commit your changes to git
+4. Commit your changes to git
-7. Make a fake report on your findings
+5. Make a fake report on your findings
-8. Commit
+6. Commit
+7. Create a GitHub repo, push your changes to it
+8. Fork a friend's repo on GitHub (or someone fork yours)
-9. Make a change to your report
+9. Change a friend's files
-10. Commit
-11. Revert to the older version
-12. Make a branch to experiment
+10. Push the changes and make a pull request
+11. Check out your own pull requests!